gongluck/CVIP/tools/command.md

         Output file name.
       -p, --pid=
         Record events on existing process ID (comma separated list).

   report
     Read perf.data (created by perf record) and display the profile -i, --input=
         Input file name. (default: perf.data unless stdin is a fifo)

   list [*]
     List all symbolic event types

+  stat
+    Run a command and gather performance counter statistics

   trace
     This command will show the events associated with the target, initially syscalls, but other system events like pagefaults, task lifetime events, scheduling events, etc.
     This is a live mode tool in addition to working with perf.data files like the other perf tools.
 Files can be generated using the perf record command but the session needs to include the raw_syscalls events (-e raw_syscalls:*).
 Alternatively, perf trace record can be used as a shortcut to automatically include the raw_syscalls events when writing events to a file.